 Selenium Grid was a part of Selenium v1 and it was used in combination with RC to run tests on remote machines.
 In fact, with Grid, multiple test scripts can be executed at the same time on multiple machines.

 Parallel execution is achieved with the help of Hub-Node architecture.
 One machine will assume the role of Hub and the others will be the Nodes.
 Hub controls the test scripts running on various browsers inside various operating systems.
 Test scripts being executed on different Nodes can be written in different programming languages.

 Grid is still in use, and works with both WebDriver and RC.
 Now is the ideal time for me to talk about Selenium v2.
-Selenium v2 included WebDriver as part of the Selenium project.
-WebDriver is more efficient than RC and I will tell you why that is the case in the next section of the blog.
+Selenium v2 merged the best features of Selenium RC and WebDriver into Selenium WebDriver.
+WebDriver is more efficient than RC and I will tell you why that is the case in the next section of this what is selenium blog.

 WebDriver is an upgrade to RC because it is much faster.
 It is faster because it makes direct calls to the browser.
 RC on the other hand needs an RC server to interact with the web browser.
 Each browser has its own driver on which the application runs.
 The different WebDrivers are:

 - Chrome Driver

 Benefits Of Selenium WebDriver

 - Support for 7 programming languages: JAVA, C#, PHP, Ruby, Perl, Python and .Net.

 - Supports testing on various browsers like: Firefox, Chrome, IE, Safari